 While the electricity delivered to your home includes increasing amounts of renewable energy, MVEC has optional programs that give you free and low-cost choices to do even more.
-For example, by purchasing Wind and Solar RECs, you further help reduce dependency on non-renewable energy sources, like fossil fuels.
+For example, by purchasing Wind RECs, you further help reduce dependency on non-renewable energy sources, like fossil fuels.
 MVEC’s Energy Wise programs not only help you save energy, but your household will also enjoy monetary savings as well.

 MVEC does not generate power in Jordan.
 It’s our job to deliver electricity from our 29 substations to your home or business.
 The co-op purchases this electricity from three wholesale power providers: Great River Energy of Maple Grove, MN; Basin Electric Power Cooperative of Bismarck, ND; and Alliant Energy of Madison, WI.
 All three generate power from various sources.
 Below is the power mix MVEC is able to purchase as of 2021: